Monday, December 31, 2018

 Our frail life raft leaks

-Full of thoughtless tiny holes
+Full of thoughtless tiny

 Stop drilling to bail